The empowering voices behind Maricopa County’s Voices for CASA Children

 Voices for CASA Children Staff

 Robin Pearson is the Executive Director, a founding member and the prior Board Vice President of Voices for CASA Children.
 She began as a volunteer child advocate in 2010 for the CASA of Maricopa County program and believes every child deserves a chance to thrive.
 Robin’s background as a corporate executive for EDS and America West Airlines prepared her to bring the business and collaboration skills needed to grow the community of support for children in foster care.
-Robin grew up in Scottsdale and has three children.
+Robin grew up in Scottsdale and has three grandchildren.

 Adrian Jamieson is the Resource and Program Development Manager for Voices for CASA Children, orchestrating the organization’s fund and new program development.
 Adrian’s passion for serving Arizona’s young people and community building brought her to VOICES in June 2016.
 Of all of the fun things she gets to do at VOICES, her favorites are working with volunteers and exploring new program areas.
 Adrian has a strong background in program and volunteer management and received her Master’s in Public Administration with a focus in Nonprofit Management from Arizona State University in 2015.
 Originally from Kentucky, Adrian moved to Arizona in 2013 with her husband and enjoys exploring its many parks and museums.